IBM/NOVIA/README.md

     - **io_overhead.csv**: Metrics refering to input and output variables for the accelerators
     - **stats.csv**: Other metrics
     - **source.log**: Location in source code of basic blocks and accelerators
+    - **nfu.txt**: List of inline accelerators to be implemented in the NFU (All by default)
   - novia/imgs: DFGs of the analyzed basic blocks, merged ISs and final accelerator candidates in .png format
   - novia/bin: Binaries compiled from bitcode files

+# Configuration files

+NOVIA has several starter and intermediate scripts that can be configured to tailor the analysis.
+Although the tool is implemented so only the frontend `novia` script is necessary to operate the tool, certain options and default values can be configured to adjust NOVIA operation.
+We provide a brief description of each of those scripts.
+The most important one being `novia.conf` which defines the basic configuration.

+- novia.conf: **Defines the configuration that NOVIA will use.
+Options available are documented in the file**
+- fusion/analysis/scripts/novia.sh: Main novia script.
+- fusion/analysis/scripts/analysis.sh: Executes the pre-merge and split process.
+- fusion/analysis/scripts/merge.sh: Executes the merge and split process.
+- fusion/analysis/scripts/reuse.sh:
+- fusion/analysis/scripts/preanalysis.py:
+- fusion/analysis/scripts/postanalysis.py: